Fjanks/lab/source/guide_embetty.rst

 .. note::

     Embetty is running on port 3000.
+If you want to host Embetty on the same Uberspace as your website, use ``/embetty`` as URI.

 .. include:: includes/web-backend.rst